ArcadeHustle/RingEdge_NoKey_softmod/README.md

 </p>

 Christmas 2018 of course, brought this game back to life via the amazing "TeknoParrot 1.81 X-Mas Reveal".<br>
-Unfortunately this restoration only for PC users as opposed to arcade operators. <br>
+Unfortunately this restoration was only for PC users as opposed to arcade operators. <br>
 https://archive.org/download/Arcade-Sega-RingEdge-2018-12-23

 "Sorry guy, didn't see you there!" https://www.youtube.com/watch?v=-ds4xRnI-b8